luxonis/depthai-docs-website/source/pages/tutorials/device-pointcloud.rst

         xyz = np.stack([x_coord, y_coord], axis=-1)
         return np.pad(xyz, ((0,0),(0,0),(0,1)), "constant", constant_values=1.0)

-Moving this logic to the host side has significantly reduced model's complexity, as seen below.
+Moving this logic to the host side has significantly reduced the model's complexity, as seen below.

 .. image:: /_static/images/tutorials/custom_model/new_graph.png

 On-device Pointcloud demo
 #########################

-Altering the model has improved performance of it, but not as much as I would have expected.
+Altering the model has improved the performance of it, but not as much as I would have expected.
 The demo now runs at about 24FPS (previously 19FPS) for the 640x400 depth frames.

 This **demo can be found at** `depthai-experiments <https://github.com/luxonis/depthai-experiments/tree/master/gen2-pointcloud/device-pointcloud>`__.